nabeelshan78/flanT5-ICL-SFT-PEFT-RLHF/README.md

 - **Dialogue Summarization**: Leverages the FLAN-T5 base model to generate concise summaries of conversations.
 - **Prompt Engineering**: Systematically explores zero-shot, one-shot, and few-shot inference.
-- **Full Fine-Tuning**: Adapts all 247M parameters of FLAN-T5 for the summarization task.
+- **Full Fine-Tuning**: Adapts all 247.5+M parameters of FLAN-T5 for the summarization task.
 - **Parameter-Efficient Fine-Tuning (PEFT)**: Implements **Low-Rank Adaptation (LoRA)** to fine-tune the model with over 98% fewer trainable parameters, drastically reducing compute and memory needs.
-- **Reinforcement Learning (RLHF)**: Uses **Proximal Policy Optimization (PPO)** and a reward model to fine-tune the LLM for a secondary objective—toxicity reduction—demonstrating advanced model alignment techniques.
+- **Reinforcement Learning (RLHF)**: Uses **Proximal Policy Optimization (PPO)** and a reward model to fine-tune the LLM for a secondary objective-toxicity reduction-demonstrating advanced model alignment techniques.
 - **Quantitative & Qualitative Evaluation**: Employs the **ROUGE** metric for summarization quality and a **RoBERTa-based hate speech classifier** for toxicity scoring.
 - **Interactive Streamlit App**: A user-friendly web application to interactively test and compare the outputs of the different fine-tuned models.